Windows Workflow Foundation Alternative

 Workflow Engine is a lightweight all-in-one component that enables you to add custom executable workflows of any complexity to any .NET, .NET Core or Java software, be it your own creation or a third-party solution, with minimal changes to existing code.
 Workflow Engine works out of the box, offering you the widest range of features so that you can develop executable workflows of any complexity that get the necessary work done:

 Workflow Engine runs on any production environment capable of running .NET, .NET Core or Java.
-Besides, it comes with a set of pre-built providers for the most popular databases, such as MySQL, MS SQL Server, Redis, RavenDB, MongoDB, PostgreSQL, SQL Azure, Oracle and Apache Ignite.
+Besides, it comes with a set of pre-built providers for the most popular databases, such as MySQL, MS SQL Server, Redis, MongoDB, PostgreSQL, SQL Azure and Oracle.

 And there's much more.
 Here's a comparison chart of Workflow Engine and Windows Workflow Foundation: